yada-kankanokkul/ML-Based-Optimization-of-Matrix-Multiplication/README.md

 	• Real-Time Performance:
 		○ Show real-time optimization and performance improvements with the AI model.
 	• Deployment Options:
-		○ Deploy the model on a server or cloud platform (AWS, GCP, etc.) for testing on larger matrices.
+		○ Deploy the model on a server or cloud platform for testing on larger matrices.

 8. Documentation
-	• Code Documentation: Make sure all your code is well-commented and organized into clear functions and modules.
+	• Code Documentation: Make sure all code is well-commented and organized into clear functions and modules.
 	• Project Report: Write a comprehensive report detailing the:
 		○ Problem background.
 		○ Approach to optimizing matrix multiplication using RL.